Creating a Cluster Pool

 Instructions

-The OpenShift CI Hive instance is deployed on a dedicated OpenShift cluster, called hive and all resources involved in creating and running a custom cluster pool need to be created there.
+The OpenShift CI Hive instance is deployed on a dedicated OpenShift cluster, called hosted-mgmt and all resources involved in creating and running a custom cluster pool need to be created there.
 This is done via GitOps in the openshift/release repository.

 Prepare Your Cloud Platform Credentials

-First, you need to make sure the cloud platform credentials that will be used to install cluster for the pool are available on the hive cluster.
+First, you need to make sure the cloud platform credentials that will be used to install cluster for the pool are available on the hosted-mgmt cluster.
 If you are not familiar with OpenShift CI custom secret management, please consult the Adding a New Secret to CI document first.

 1. Select a suitable collection in Vault to hold your cluster pool secret.
 Alternatively, create a new suitable collection in collection self-service.